-With the deduping functions, the deletion log is the printable version of the matching results and duplicate records.
+The deletion log is the printable version of the duplicate records.
 Two different forms of the deletion log are available, the first being relatively short and compact, and the other form being significantly longer but therefore easier to read.
 In both forms, the output can be saved as different file types: besides PDF, you may also select HTML, Text, CSV, MHT, EXCEL, RichText (rtf) and graphics.
 Furthermore, in the above-mentioned file formats, the output can also be printed or sent as an attachment per email.

-With the deduping functions, the results log is basically the printable form of the matching results.
+The results log is the printable form of the summary of the matching results.
 The options to print, save and send as an email are similar to those of the deletion log.

 Deleting in the Source Table

 With all functions that are capable of deleting records, the results of the function can also be applied directly to the source table.
-In the case of deduping functions, the records that are marked with a red cross in the manual post-editing are then deleted out of the source table.
+The data records that are marked with a red cross in the manual post-editing are then deleted out of the source table.

 All the records from the source table are saved in the results file according to the results of the function.
 In the case of matching results, this includes all records with all columns which were NOT deleted in the source table.
 With functions that merge data or change the contents of data fields, the results file includes all records with all columns of the source table and also the additional information or altered data fields.
 The format of the results file can be selected in the process, either as a CSV or Excel file.

 All records with all columns from the source table that would be deleted by the application of the results of a function are saved in the archive file.
 In the process, one can select whether the archive file should be saved as a CSV or Excel file.
 If a results file is also generated, then the results and the archive file contain together all the records from the source table.